Kurt Student: World War I

-In July 1916, he became a charter member of the Fokker Scourge, when he scored his first confirmed victory, forcing Nieuport 11 no. 1324 to land behind German lines.
+In July 1916, Student became a charter member of the Fokker Scourge, when he scored his first confirmed victory, forcing Nieuport 11 no. 1324 to land behind German lines.
 He then served in aerial units of the Third Army on the Western Front, including Jagdstaffel 9 (Jasta 9), which he commanded from 5 October 1916 to 2 May 1917, when he was wounded.
-He scored six air-to-air victories over French aircraft between 1916 and 1917, with two coming after his wound.
+He achieved flying ace status and scored six air-to-air victories over French aircraft between 1916 and 1917, with two coming after his wound.
 He left Jasta 9 on 14 March 1918.

 Interwar period

 In the immediate postwar years, Student was assigned to military research and development.
 He became involved in military gliders since gliding was not forbidden by the Treaty of Versailles.
-He also attended the Red Army Air Force's maneuvers and first came in contact with the idea of airborne operations.
+He also attended the Red Army Air Force's maneuvers in Lipetsk fighter-pilot school and first came in contact with the idea of airborne operations.
 After Adolf Hitler came to power in Germany, the Luftwaffe was secretly re-established.
 Student transferred from the Army to the Air Force and was appointed by Hermann Göring to be the head of its training schools.
 In July 1938, he was named commander of airborne and air-landing troops and, in September, commanding general of the 7th Air Division, Germany's first paratroop division.